skambuilds/PySpark-EMR-FraudDetection/README.md

 **Specificity**  | 0.9986 | 0.9978 | 0.9983 | 0.9981 | 0.9984
 **Miss Rate**  | 0.7874 | 0.7379 | 0.7915 | 0.7791 | 0.7903

-We can see that there are not significant variations in the results between the different iterations.
+We can see that there are no significant variations in the results between the different iterations.

 #### Quantative results